-Leaders were visible and approachable.
+Leaders at all levels were visible and approachable.
 Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.

 We saw the provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.